Introduction to Literary Studies CLIL 1 3301-L1ILS-CLIL1

 Abilities: the graduate is able to

-K_U01 apply advanced terminology, theory and research methods corresponding to the state of the art in the disciplines of literary studies and culture and religion studies within the domain of English Studies with a particular focus on key literary terminology, language tools, and rhetorical frameworks essential for conducting a critical analysis of literary and cultural texts
+K_U01 apply advanced terminology, theories, and research methods corresponding to the state of the art in the disciplines of literary studies and culture and religion studies within the domain of English Studies, with particular emphasis on key literary terminology, language tools, and rhetorical frameworks essential for conducting critical analyses of literary and cultural texts

 K_U07 use structures, lexis and language conventions appropriate to the communicative situation (e.g. holding a public debate, giving an academic presentation, etc.) in spoken and written English at the minimum level C1 according to the Common European Framework of Reference for Languages